Bringing Relatives To The UK

 • If you had Settled Status or Indefinite Leave to Remain in the UK, you could bring your family members over under the Ukraine Family visa scheme

-• If you yourself arrived under one of the three Ukraine visa schemes (Family, Homes for Ukraine or Extension visa), you could act as a sponsor for your relatives, as well as friends.
+• If you yourself arrived under one of the three Ukraine visa schemes (Ukraine Family, Homes for Ukraine or Ukraine Extension visa), you could act as a sponsor for your relatives, as well as friends.

-Can I bring my relatives under the Family visa scheme?
+Can I bring my relatives under the Ukraine Family visa scheme?

 This scheme is now CLOSED to any new applications.

-If you were a Ukraine scheme visa holder, and applied to be their sponsor before 19th February, 2024, then it’s possible you will still be able to complete the application successfully, as you would have had the minimum of 6 months leave to remain in order to be approved as a sponsor for a Ukrainian.
+If you were a Ukraine scheme visa holder, and applied to be their sponsor before 19th February, 2024, then you could have been successful.

 However, since 19th February, 2024, a Ukraine visa holder will no longer meet the criteria to be a sponsor.
 Only those who have British or Irish nationality, or ‘settled status’, can be sponsors.